And greetings to you, thrill seekers, music lovers, conversationalists all across.

 Mets didn't want to lose last night.

-Oh, come on, Rush, it's a flawed analogy.
+Oh, come on, Rush.

 No, it's not.

-I'm gonna I'm gonna tell you the blogs that I that I regularly read in my RSS reader, I've communicated with many of the people who run them.
+I'm going to tell you the blogs that I regularly read in my RSS Reader.

-Captain Ed, Ed Morrissey at Captain's Quarters, the three lawyers at Power Line.
+Captain Ed, Ed Morrissey at Captain's Quarters, the three lawyers at Powerline.

-Red state uh is an is another site.
+Red State is another site.

-Uh little green footballs.
+Little green footballs.

 I don't want to leave it.

-AJ strata, a stratosphere.
+AJ Strata, a stratosphere.

-Uh American Spectator.
+American Spectator.

-This is a product of growth of the conservative movement, and I have, again, not to sound like a broken record, but all the ideas and all the issues, all of the all of the substantive things to move this country forward are being debated on the right in this country.
+And I have, again, not to sound like a broken record, but all the ideas and all the issues, All of the substantive things to move this country forward are being debated on the right in this country.

 You cannot find similar debates on the left.